 Use this part of the abstract to convince people how your research proved the argument or theory your research was built on and started off with.

-Provide recommendations for practical implementation to clearly understand your audience how your work will solve the problem at hand.
+Provide recommendations for practical implementation to clearly understand your audience and how your work will solve the problem at hand.

 Finally, do not forget to mention important research limitations briefly.
 For example, selecting a smaller sample size due to some constraints would be a limitation worth mentioning.
 This will add more weight and credibility to your research.